← Back to Guides

 The fluid decision tree

-The patterns below describe what people commonly notice before or during fluid shifts - not actions to take or treatments to follow without clinician guidance.
+The patterns below describe what people commonly notice before or during fluid shifts, not actions to take or treatments to follow without clinician guidance.

 SignalInterpretationTypical response